garbageplanet/frontend/README.md

 Current issues for this branch [issues](https://github.com/garbageplanet/web-ui/labels/branch%3Abottom-bar).

 #### Licence
-This code is realeased under the MIT licence but some parts have a different copyright information, see [this file](https://github.com/garbageplanet/web-ui/blob/bottom-bar/license.md).
+This code is released under the MIT licence but some parts have a different copyright information, see [this file](https://github.com/garbageplanet/web-ui/blob/bottom-bar/license.md).